univention/univention-corporate-server/management/univention-management-console/doc/protocol.rst

 The following documents the API of all components implementing parts of the Univention Management Concole Protocol (UMCP).
-The figure :ref:`figure-core-structure` showns the relations between the classes implementing the UMC service.
+The figure :ref:`figure-core-structure` shows the relations between the classes implementing the UMC service.